-We a group of volunteers that are dedicated to the restoration and protection of nesting seabird populations on small offshore islands around Tasmania.
-We work in conjuction with other groups to eradicate introduced invertebrates with a focus on cats, rats and mice.
+We are a group of volunteers that are dedicated to the restoration and protection of nesting seabird populations on small offshore islands around Tasmania.
+We work in conjunction with other groups to eradicate introduced vertebrates with a focus on cats, rats and mice.
 We also remove invasive weeds such as Mirror Bush and African Boxthorn.

 Our group works on small offshore islands with high breeding seabird values throughout Tasmania, with an initial focus on the islands within the northeast of the state including the Furneaux Islands.